isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Make "immortal threads" globals, put them in an enclosing scope, or put them on the on the free store rather than `detach()`.
+Make "immortal threads" globals, put them in an enclosing scope, or put them on the free store rather than `detach()`.
 [don't `detach`](#Rconc-detached_thread).

 ##### Note